17 Best Vegan Restaurants in Barcelona - 2026 Local’s Guide

 botànic has the typical brunch dishes like pancakes and French toast, but also offer a vegan Shakshouka.
 They also have sandwiches and toasts on the menu.

 botànic does do dinner too, and they have some special event menus like Valentine's Day dinners and themed pop-up events.
-Plus, botànic is a great spot for vegan desserts in Barcelona.
+Plus, it's is a great spot for vegan desserts in Barcelona.
 So, if you're in Gracia, it's a must.

 Gallo Santo